alecheckert/emdiff/README.md

 because it actually is.
 Moving molecules produce a lot of error than the bound molecules that people usually measure localization error with.

+## Does `emdiff` have a defocalization correction similar to [Spot-On](https://gitlab.com/tjian-darzacq-lab/Spot-On)?

+Yes.
+Use the `dz` argument to `emdiff` to set the microscope's focal depth in microns.

 ## Where can I find a description of the parameters to `emdiff`?